Prabhu Communities

-The Prabhu communities are a group of related Hindu castes found in Maharashtra, India.
-There are four such castes, all having different ritual and social status within the caste system of Maharashtra.
-They are Chandraseniya Kayastha Prabhu, Pathare Prabhu, Kanchole Prabhus and the Danved Prabhu.
+The 'Prabhu caste' or Prabhu communities are a group of related Hindu castes of Madhya Pradesh, Gujarat, Daman and Northern districts of Konkan region in Maharashtra, India.
+There are four such castes, all having different ritual and social status within the caste system of Maharashtra, but all of them having traditions traced back to the 12th century.
+They are Chandraseniya Kayastha Prabhu, Pathare Prabhu, Kanchole Prabhus and the Davane Prabhu.

-Introduction

-The Prabhu communities are subdivided into many castes.